sillvva/sillvva-search/README.md

 #### `interface ASTCondition`

-The `ASTCondition` type is a flattened object representing condition nodes from the abstract syntax tree.
+The `ASTCondition` type is a flattened object representing condition nodes from the Abstract Syntax Tree.
 In the [DrizzleSearchParser](#the-drizzlesearchparser-class), the parser function you provide uses this type as its only parameter for converting AST nodes into Drizzle-compatible filter objects.

 ```ts
 /**